skip to main content

 Cloud storage

 There are two aspects to this feature to consider.
 First, data is synchronized across devices using cloud storage.
-Developers don’t have access to this data—it’s just an encrypted blob that’s uploaded and downloaded as needed.
+Developers don’t have access to this data—it’s just an encrypted data blob that’s uploaded and downloaded as needed.

 As shown above, Sticky Password has a Wi-Fi option, while Bitwarden has a tool to create a local service.
 Regardless, uploading and downloading data is required for multidevice synchronization, whether it’s local or in the cloud.